Kiloutre/TekkenMovesetExtractor/README.md

 # Exporting movesets

 This tool exports movesets from memory, you therefore need the game running with the target moveset loaded up already.
-The extractor works with both Tekken 7 and TekkenTag2, as their is little differences between their moveset formats.
+The extractor works with both Tekken 7 and Tag 2, as there is little differences between their moveset formats.
-The importer however currently only works with Tekken 7.
-It wouldn't be too hard to adapt it to Tag2, though.

 ## Exporting from Tekken 7
 In order to work with Tekken 7, the extractor only needs the player's base address, to be indicated at the entry `p1_ptr` of the file `game_addresses.txt`.